t1/meta/README.md

 # Meta

-A typesafe meta model for Java and representations for other data formats.
+A meta model for Java and representations for other data formats.

+Typical use-cases for programming at a meta level are:
+* Validate
+* Convert
+* Diff

 ## Example